OctopusDeploy/blog/blog/2025-05/what-gitops-changes-about-elevated-access/index.md

 Interestingly, these same high performers agreed that GitOps reduces overall elevated access.
 So, the takeaway isn't contradiction; it's maturity.
 High-performing teams see GitOps as secure only when Git, the reconciliation controller, and supporting environment progression tooling are all treated as critical access points, with the appropriate controls in place.

 ## Handling exceptions to the GitOps model
 In the early stages of adopting GitOps, it is common for DevOps Engineers, Platform Engineers, and even developers to rely on familiar tools like `kubectl` to inspect or tweak clusters and applications directly.
-Especially in learning environments, this is precisely what they'll do.
+Especially in learning environments and environments early in the deployment process, like dev, this is precisely what they'll do.
 This approach lets them rely on familiar tools while gaining confidence in GitOps practices.

+The ultimate goal is for nobody to have direct access to production environments, even if read-only.

 In the State of GitOps report, we surfaced six core practices of GitOps:
 - Declarative desired state